ll7/paf21-1/README.md

 - Tröster, Marco

 ## Quick Start
-0. Before you start, make sure that your PC runs a NVIDIA GPU that supports nvidia-docker.
+0. Before you start, make sure that your PC runs a NVIDIA GPU supporting nvidia-docker.
 1. First, set up your PC according to this [tutorial](https://github.com/ll7/paf21-1/wiki/Development-Machine-Setup-(NVIDIA-Docker)).
    It assists you at installing Docker with GPU support.